Tuesday, August 31, 2010

 Makes you just wanna go straight out and see it, doesn't it?
 If you ask me, the guy who wrote this logline oughta put down the pen and start working the popcorn counter, instead.
 A better summery would be Final Destination meets It's a Wonderful Life.
 Seems more catchy, don't it?

-can't quite figure out why she doesn't have any friends to remember anymore.
+With all her foxy friends disappearing, Sandy (played by Carly Schroeder, who is killing any buzz she registered with the amazing Mean Creek) can't quite figure out why she doesn't have any friends to remember anymore.
 Not that they were anything but forgettable, vapid, fashion whoring, beautiful people anyway. but, for some reason, she has that nagging feeling that she's forgetting something.
 Most likely her go-sees, because she's too busy being chased around by her boggyfriends.

 Okay.... you win...